This is a Guest Post from the roofing company Noble Pride Roofing.

 How Long Will My Roof Last?

-Here at Noble Pride Roofing, homeowners often ask us, “How long will my roof last?”
+The most common question roofing companies like Beneficial Jackson Roofing get asked is, “How long will my roof last?”
 On average, slate, copper and tile roofs can last more than 50 years.
 Homeowners with wood shake roofs should expect them to last about 30 years, while fiber cement shingles last about 25 years and asphalt shingle/composition roofs last about 20 years, the NAHB found.
 However, the true answer to this question can be different for each unique roof & depends on many factors:

 - What is the weather like in your area?